jitsi/jitsi-meet-spot/spot-client/docs/glossary.md

 ### Calendar meeting
 A meeting scheduled on a calendar that is connected to Spot-TV.
 The meeting URL cannot be changed by Spot-TV but is instead part of a calendar event.

+### Controller, Spot Controller, Standalone App
+The React-Native application for displaying the Spot-Remote.
+It is intended to be left connected to a Spot-TV and left located in a Spot-Room so users can interact with it to control the Spot-TV.

 ### Join code, Share key
 The 6-character code a user needs to enter in order to get a Spot-Remote to become connected to Spot-TV.
 Once connected, the Spot-Remote can make Spot-TV join a meeting and has access to Spot-TV's in-meeting controls.